 One of the essential elements of any productive contract management software system is its reporting capability.
-Even if critical contract data is collected and stored in spreadsheets or databases, a company won’t fully maximize the benefit of this information without a user-friendly and reliable reporting function that produces meaningful, concise reports that highlight the most important data.
+Even if critical contract data is collected and stored in spreadsheets or databases, a company can’t fully maximize the benefit of this information without a user-friendly and reliable reporting function that produces meaningful and concise reports that highlight the most important data.

-Effective contract management reporting allows companies to identify and analyze opportunities, as well as problems, in the way they create, negotiate, execute, and monitor contracts.
+Effective contract management reporting allows companies to identify and analyze opportunities, as well as problems, in the way they create, negotiate, approve, execute, and manage contracts.
 Merely gathering information about the contracting process and contract performance isn’t enough.

 Beyond Aggregated Data

-As an illuminating report on CIO.com about the difference between business intelligence and business analytics concludes, without proper reporting tools, any insights that the user gains while interpreting Excel spreadsheets tends to stay with him.
-So all opportunity for organizational learning or process improvement is lost.
-This insight certainly applies to contract management reports as much as it does to any business function.
+A report from CIO.com about the difference between business intelligence and business analytics concludes that without proper reporting tools, any insights that users gain while interpreting Excel spreadsheets tends to stay with them.
+This means that all opportunity for organizational learning or process improvement from their insights is lost.
+This finding certainly applies to contract management reports as much as it does to any business function.

-In companies without sufficient reporting and analytical tools within their contract management system, users are forced to inefficiently mine through the Excel spreadsheets, Access databases, or other tools designed to compile information, but not to report on it in way that facilitates strategic decision making.
+Many organizations lack adequate reporting and analytical tools within their contract management systems.
+This forces users to inefficiently mine through the Excel spreadsheets, Access databases, or other tools designed to compile information, but not to report on it in way that facilitates strategic decision making.

 As the CIO.com report states, “Business users cannot rely solely on aggregated data in the operating environment.
-They have to be able to get to the details.
+They must be able to get to the details.
 The aggregated data will many times obscure the key issue or opportunity in your information.”

 Areas of Reporting